kvrohit/blog/posts/flicker-free-dark-mode.md

 </html>
 ```

 Great!
-Now that we have tackled the markup and the styling its time to move on to the toggle button.
+Now that we have tackled the markup and the styling it is time to move on to the toggle button.

 Our button is going to be a `<div id="dark-mode-toggle">` with an `<svg>` icon inside it, styled like a button i.e., the cursor changes to a `pointer` to indicate that this is clickable.
 Go ahead, try clicking the icon you see at the top right corner of this page.